 The Honored Alumni Award was established in 2001 through the generosity of Wayne and Joyce Keim to recognize and honor outstanding graduates from the Department of Soil and Crop Sciences at Colorado State University.
 Recipients are selected based on the significant and diverse contributions that they have made to the field of Agronomy.
-The 2016 recipients are Mr. Kent Davis, Mr. James Gray and Mr. Jim Sharkoff.
+The 2017 recipients are Dr. Ronald Follett and Dr. Phil Miklas.